umobi/UIContainer/README.md

 ### 2. UIContainerCell

 This protocol is a wrapper over UIContainer that helps creating cells for your tables.
-It is not totally implemented because we have other cases like UICollectionViewCell that are not adapted with any class developed in this project yet.
+It is not totally implemented because we have other cases like UICollectionViewCell that aren't tested, but you can try it using ContainerCollectionViewCell.

 The magic here is that UIContainerCell already implements the obligated methods for classes that implement this protocol.
 When you are at **tableView.dequeueReusableCell** you should call **cell.prepareContainer(inside: self)**, remember that your cell should be UIContainerCell derivated.

 The prepareContainer prevents that your view will be recreated and keeps safe as reusable cell.
 This is important if you use the reactive library and have **DisposeBag** inside your view.

 There are two classes, one is for UIView and the other is for UIViewController.
-The first one is ContainerViewCell and the second one is ContainerCell.
+The first one is ContainerTableViewCell and the second one is ContainerTableCell.
 They have the same methods and call stack.

 So, your view that was used as UITableViewCell is now only UIView, how can you do that?
 Here goes one example: